 Although there are now moves in certain countries to make the lawyer pathway more accessible to nongraduates, a law degree is still a highly essential steppingstone towards getting a training contract and passing the bar.
 Alternatively, if you don’t want to pursue a career in the legal field, a law degree is also highly valued in other industries, including real estate, politics or even client representation.

-Some of the best law schools in the world include Harvard, Yale and Stanford, all in the US.
+Some of the best law schools in the world include Harvard, Yale and Stanford.

 Also consider: Politics or international relations are a good alternative to law, covering many similar themes and often crossing over.
 Indeed, many universities offer law and politics as a joint degree.